 Dr. Andrew C. Cobb offers affordable dental implants in the Washington, D.C. area.
-If you have missing teeth, Dr. Cobb will recommend dental implants, the closest option available to your natural teeth.
-Dental implants are a long-term investment in your overall health and will help to prevent the need for further advanced dental care.
+If you have missing teeth, Dr. Cobb will recommend dental implants, the closest option available to your real teeth.
+Dental implants are a long-term investment in your overall health.
+They will help prevent the need for further dental care.

 The initial cost of dental implants may be more expensive than other tooth replacement options such as dentures or dental bridges.
-When compared to dentures and dental bridges, affordable dental implants are a permanent solution for missing teeth and often require no future maintenance costs.
-We offer a single tooth dental implant as well as dental implants for multiple missing teeth.
+However, when compared to dentures and dental bridges, dental implants are a permanent option and do not need future maintenance costs.
+We offer a single-tooth dental implant as well as dental implants for multiple missing teeth.

 Dental Implant Cost Factors

-- Location and size of the implant – Since each patient has a different mouth, each dental implant case is different.
-The location of the dental implant and the size needed will have a huge impact on the cost.
+- Location and size of the implant – Since each patient has a different mouth, each dental implant case is unique.
+The location of the dental implant and the size you need will have a huge impact on the cost.
 Some tooth locations in your mouth require more advanced dental care when placing a dental implant.

 - Need for bone grafting – In order to qualify for dental implants, the patient must have sufficient bone density.
-The titanium post needs to be surgically implanted and have enough bone to fuse with in order for the dental implants to be successful.
+The process involves surgically implanting the titanium post, so the patient needs to have enough bone structure in order for the dental implants to be successful.
 If the patient does not have enough bone, we will need to conduct a procedure known as bone grafting.
 This may impact the total cost for dental implants.

-- The need for extractions – If you are missing the tooth already, you can go straight to surgical implantation for the dental implant.
-If you have a damaged tooth that needs to be extracted first, this is a separate procedure with associated costs.
+- The need for extractions – If you are missing the tooth already, you can go straight to the surgical phase.
+If you have a damaged tooth that we need to extract first, this is a separate procedure with associated costs.

 - Overall oral health – Often missing teeth are associated with other oral health problems such as gum disease.
 Patients suffering from oral health conditions will require treatment to ensure a healthy mouth for successful implantation.